 Therefore, using stories is one of the most effective Facebook post ideas for small businesses that can bring about engagement, trust, and brand awareness.

 Let’s take Humans of New York as an example; the page is filled with short and long stories that keep its followers engaged, and this formula has helped the brand grow.

 Giving your followers and customers an idea about what happens behind the scenes and how your business is run humanizes your business and allows them to relate to your activity through your Facebook content.

-Give your followers a clear idea about the products you’re selling by showcasing them through photographs or videos of them being put to use.
+Give your leads a clear idea about the value of the properties you’re selling by showcasing them through photographs and videos.

-As a small business, you should keep in mind that any image could be copyrighted.
-A great approach to memes for your Facebook post ideas is to mimic them by creating your pictures and adapting the message to your own.
+Keep in mind that any image could be copyrighted.
+Therefore, a creative way to approach these is to mimic them by creating your own pictures and adapting the message to your offering.